 Seven Sins of Alterone

-Rather attractive Human, 27 years of age, standing roughly 6ft.
+Daxis is a rather tall man of 5’11’’, with a lean, yet athletic build.
 Very clean, very well dressed.
 His glare has been known to silence a crowded room without a word.
 He’s a man accustomed to getting his way, and does not handle disappointment well.
 Daxis has proven time and again that his loyalty, while difficult to earn, is well worth the price.

 Daxis took to the customs of Greed at a young age, catching the eye of then leader of Hardewejn’s criminal network, Hux, with his talent for manipulation and extortion.
 His parents were poor merchants, which embarrassed Daxis to no end, having no patience for those who cannot support themselves, not to mention their child.
 Daxis effectively “lived” on the streets from the moment he could walk and talk, occasionally stopping home out of some sense of duty.
 His parents would never accept his attempts to contribute to their tax payments, uncomfortable with taking his money knowing where it came from.
 Daxis eventually stopped trying, and when they were inevitably charged with failure to pay taxes, Hux, considering the boy his own, saw to it that Daxis’ “obligation” to said taxes was conveniently forgotten.

-Daxis’ motives for aiding the party appear to be rooted in a fondness for slaughtering dark ones.
+Daxis’ motives for aiding the party appeared to be rooted in a fondness for slaughtering dark ones.
 He seems to have a particular disdain for orcs and drow, who typically take more than is required from him when tax time comes, whether out of their own greed, or simply because they know he can’t stop them.
-But in recent weeks, several dark ones have gone “missing”, and it can be no coincidence these same few were regular tormentors of Daxis, both in his youth and recent years.
+But in the weeks leading up the the party’s meeting, several dark ones had gone “missing”, and it was no coincidence these same few were regular tormentors of Daxis, both in his youth and recent years.
 Rumor has it the book he carries contains a list, and he’s been checking it off…